je-nunez/apache_drill/README.md

 # Intro

-Apache Drill is a very flexible and powerful SQL-like tool that allows to query many different data-sources, not only RDBMSs but also JSON and CSV files, `MongoDB`, `HBase`, `Hive`, etc. Hence, it is not only useful for ad-hoc queries, but also for ETL jobs.
+Apache Drill is a very flexible and powerful SQL-like tool that allows to query many different data-sources, not only RDBMSs but also JSON and CSV files, `MongoDB`, `HBase`, `Hive`, etc. (Consult here [https://drill.apache.org/docs/query-data-introduction/](https://drill.apache.org/docs/query-data-introduction/) for the current list of possible data-sources.)
+Hence, it is not only useful for ad-hoc queries, but also for ETL jobs.

 # How to Install

 Download the Apache Drill tar-ball from [https://drill.apache.org/download/](https://drill.apache.org/download/) and then untar it in some location, like:

         tar xf apache-drill-1.7.0.tar.gz

+At [https://github.com/apache/drill/blob/master/INSTALL.md](https://github.com/apache/drill/blob/master/INSTALL.md) there are more details on how to build, customize, and install it.

 # How to Run the Drill Shell in Embedded Mode